Easiest mobile setup

 It makes the most sense if you:

-It is a weaker fit if your main goal is the broadest region support, the widest asset support, or a spending product that works independently from one wallet ecosystem.
+It is a weaker fit if your main goal is the broadest country coverage, the widest asset support, or a spending product that works independently from one wallet ecosystem.

 Wallet shortlist